ev1stensberg/techblog/src/posts/17-performance.md

 #### Managing non-JS frameworks with chunk splitting

-Making sure that a PHP library complies with a JavaScript wasn't as hard as one might think.
+Making sure that a PHP library complies with a JavaScript library wasn't as hard as one might think.
 The major blocker when using a PHP library with a JavaScript library was to make sure that performance wasn't suffering.
 A hybrid application, using server side rendering and client side rendering has the potential to scale well if done right.

 That might sound easy, but it wasn't.
 An issue we faced early was using webpack with chunk splitting to save loading times for assets compiled in JavaScript.
 Laravel has a built in library named laravel-mix, which did the same thing as webpack-manifest-plugin.
 The difference between the two is not that much, with the execption being Laravel setting defaults and a near production ready configuration.
 Laravel mix is easy to implement, but it does not scale well with advanced builds where you would want full control over resource management.
 Both libraries supported a key to value pair, mapping a bundle name to a hash for a new bundle, which is what we were trying to do.

 Webpack as a stand alone build tool was preferable.
 For instance, Laravel used an older version of webpack (v3).
-Webpack v4 had some major performance improvements and that alone was a reason to make an own build step for us.
+Webpack v4 had some major performance improvements and that alone was a reason to make a custom build step for us.
 Laravel didn't allow Service Workers either, so offline first websites would have been harder to implement without having a direct access to a webpack configuration to set plugins and modifying assets.

 When auditing performance using lighthouse, the tradeoff between server response and Time To First Byte is essential.
 In our application, we did not have the landing page client-side, which would mean that performance and following the PRPL pattern did not follow best practise for performance.